SITVA

-SITVA (Sistema Integrado de Transporte del Valle de Aburrá in Spanish or Aburrá Valley Integrated Transport System) is the public transportation system of Medellín and its metropolitan area.
+The Aburrá Valley Integrated Transport System (SITVA, Sistema Integrado de Transporte del Valle de Aburrá) is the public transportation system of Medellín and its metropolitan area.
 It allows people from the Metropolitan Area of Medellín to move across the ten Aburrá Valley municipalities using different transport modes.
 It uses integrated fares and a single payment card (Cívica card).

 Components

 SITVA includes the Medellín Metro, currently comprising two lines: Line A, which is 25.8 km long and serves 21 stations, and Line B, which is 5.5 km long and serves 6 stations (plus San Antonio station, the transfer station with Line A).
 There is also a tram line: Line T (Ayacucho Tram).

 Additionally, the aerial cable car system, Metrocable, which supplements the metro system, comprises six lines: Line J with 3 stations (plus one transfer station with Metro Line B), Line K with 3 stations (plus one transfer station with Metro Line A and one with Line L), Line L with one station (plus one transfer station with Line K), Line H with two stations (plus one transfer station with Line T), Line M with two stations (plus one transfer station with Line T) and Line P with 3 stations (plus one transfer station with Metro Line A).
-SITVA also integrates a bus rapid transit system (Metroplús), a minibus network called Sistema Integrado de Transporte (SIT) in Spanish and a bicycle-sharing system (EnCicla).
+SITVA also integrates a bus rapid transit (BRT) system (Metroplús), a minibus network called Sistema Integrado de Transporte (SIT) in Spanish and a bicycle-sharing system (EnCicla).

-As of 2022, there are 27 metro stations, 15 Metrocable stations, 3 tramway stations (+ 6 tram stops), 20 BRT stations (+ 42 feeding bus stops) in the SITVA network, all listed in the following table; for a total of 65 stations and 48 stops.
+As of 2026, there are 26 metro stations, 14 Metrocable stations, 2 tramway stations (+ 6 tram stops), 22 BRT stops (+ 24 bus stops) in the SITVA network, all listed in the following table; for a total of 42 stations, 28 tram and BRT stops, and 24 bus stops.
 Transfer stations are in bold, and the transfer station between metro lines A and B is shown in bold-italic: